shubhra/facial-keypoint-detection/README.md

-## Facial Keypoint Detection in Python using CNNs with Pytorch and some OpenCV
+### Facial Keypoint Detection in Python using CNNs with Pytorch and OpenCV